-During the scene in Professor Slughorn's lesson, the students are told to make a Draught of Living Death, the recipe for which "can be found on page 10".
+(at around 36 mins) During Professor Slughorn's lesson, the students are told to make a Draught of Living Death, the recipe for which "can be found on page 10".
 During the lesson, it is quite clear that Hermione has her book open somewhere in the middle (circa page 200).

-After Dumbledore shows Harry Tom Riddle's diary he tells Harry the diary is a Horcrux but he should have said 'was' as the diary was destroyed in the second film of the series meaning it is no longer a Horcrux.
+(at around 1h 55 mins) After Dumbledore shows Harry Tom Riddle's diary he tells Harry the diary is a Horcrux but he should have said 'was' as the diary was destroyed in Harry Potter and the Chamber of Secrets, meaning it is no longer a Horcrux.

-During Harry's first visit to the Weasley's house, a close up of the clock shows an option for the family to be at the dentist.
+(at around 57 mins) During Harry's first visit to the Weasley's house in Harry Potter and the Chamber of Secrets, a close up of the clock shows an option for the family to be at the dentist.
 At a Slug Club meeting, Hermione has to explain to the group what a dentist does, because that occupation doesn't exist in the wizarding world.

-After Harry scoops up a sip of potion from the basin, there is still a scoopful left in the basin.
-However, after Dumbledore drinks it , the basin appears to be empty and Harry grabs the locket from the empty basin.
+(at around 2h 5 mins) After Harry scoops up a sip of potion from the basin, there is still a scoopful left in the basin.
+However, after Dumbledore drinks it, the basin appears to be empty and Harry grabs the locket from the empty basin.

 The potions book which Harry gets from Slughorn's cupboard has the words "This book is property of the Half-Blood Prince" clearly handwritten on the first page.
 In a later shot the handwriting changes to a more print-like font.

-When Hermione runs downstairs and she's sitting with the birds flying around her we can clearly count five birds.
-Later when Ron comes in with Lavender and she sends the "Apugno" spell to Ron, very fast we can count six birds and six birds hit the door behind Ron.
+(at around 1h 4 mins) When Hermione runs downstairs and she's sitting with the birds flying around her we can clearly count five birds.
+Later when Ron comes in with Lavender and she sends the Oppugno spell to Ron, very fast we can count six birds and six birds hit the door behind Ron.

-In the scene in the 3 Broomsticks pub, Slughorn spills some of his drink on the table and on Hermione.
+(at around 50 mins) In the Three Broomsticks pub, Slughorn spills some of his drink on the table and on Hermione.
 But a minute later when we see the table filmed from the side Slughorn was on, the table is dry, with no one taking out a wand to magically clean it up.

 According to Harry Potter and the Order of the Phoenix, you need to know the purpose of the Room of Requirement to be able to access it.
 Harry and Ginny were looking for a place to hide the book, so the Room allowed them access.